***Check out our new broken stud gallery by clicking here***

 "WHAT DO I GET?"

 Your choice of a complete set, fronts only, or rears only of new O.E.M.
-BMW front (FAG brand) and rear (Febi/Bilstein brand) hubs professionally modified on a CNC machine to allow the use of super high-strength (beyond grade 12.9, 185,000+ psi ultimate tensile strength) press-in ARP or proprietary MSI wheel studs.
+BMW front (FAG brand) and rear (Febi/Bilstein brand) hubs professionally modified on a CNC machine to allow the use of super high-strength (class 12.9, 185,000+ psi ultimate tensile strength) press-in ARP or proprietary MSI wheel studs.
 Hubs come pre-installed with ARP or MSI studs

 Don't want to spend money on brand new hubs?
 SEND YOUR OWN WHEEL HUBS IN TO HAVE STUDS INSTALLED!